tsuza/SModelHexer/readme.md

 ## TO-DOs
 - Recreate the entire mdl into structs so it's easier to modify things without having to mess with offsets and such.
 - Allow users to change every single thing about the mdl.
+- Implement vpk unpacking.
+- Switch away from `Egui::Window`s and make some sort of side menu where you can select the opened files.
+- Fix linux builds.